 (3) A young person who has been given 2 CIRs need only complete a single CIS in respect of the CIRs if both CIRs were given before the completion of the CIS.

-[Section 8G inserted by No. 45 of 2010 s.
+[Section 8G inserted: No. 45 of 2010 s.
 6.]

 8H.
 Referral of young persons at risk to juvenile justice teams